Call 2010 (Middle Temple)

 Natasha has been instructed on niche property matters such as the demolition of a chapel and restrictions on property development where graveyards are concerned.
 She also accepts instructions on real property matters and has dealt with cases involving the tort of conversion.
 In a 1 day unlawful eviction trial concerning deposit protection, prescribed information, harassment and trespass she recovered statutory damages, aggravated and exemplary damages for her client.
 Natasha secured permission to appeal and successfully appealing a decision concerning the liability of a non-resident tenant, who was also a director of the landlord management company, for service charges shortly after qualifying as a barrister.

 Natasha has a broad range of experience in relation to property disputes and a number of these disputes have been insurer funded.
 Details of her experience can be found in the relevant sub-areas.
 She is also instructed in relation to property damage and real property matters.
 Natasha secured pre-action disclosure in a property damage dispute and recovered costs.
-She has successfully represented one of the UK’s largest insurance company in a dispute over the valuation of property.
+She has successfully represented one of the UK’s largest insurance companies in a dispute over the valuation of property.
 Having studied marine insurance law, Natasha has a solid understanding of insurance law principles and so also accepts instructions on coverage.

 Natasha’s trusts and estates practice involves matters heard in the County Court and the Chancery Division of the High Court.
 It includes advising on compromises, claims under the Inheritance (Provision for Family and Dependants) Act 1975, claims against personal representatives and trustees, construction of trusts and wills, Court of Protection matters, deeds of variation, estate administration, lifetime gifts, probate claims, proprietary estoppel, rectification, ToLATA claims and will validity challenges.
 She also has an understanding of Beddoe applications, disclosure requests, removal of personal representatives, requests for an account and mutual wills.